 Most injured workers want to get their benefits as soon as possible.
-So if a workers comp adjuster comes knocking at their door claiming to collect information for their claim, they’ll just give them what they want thinking it will help speed up their claim.
+So if a workers’ comp claims adjuster comes knocking at their door claiming to collect information for their claim, they’ll just give them what they want thinking it will help speed up their claim.
 But that isn’t always the case.

-Workers comp adjusters work for the insurance company.
+Workers’ compensation adjusters work for the insurance company.
 Obviously, they will put the interests of that company over your welfare.
 Their main goal is to reduce your workers’ compensation amount or avoid paying it altogether.
 That’s why knowing how to effectively deal with them will help you get a favorable outcome.

 What Does a Workers Comp Claims Adjuster Do?

-- reviewing your workers’ comp policy
+- reviewing your workers’ comp insurance policy

 - confirm that you filed your claim within the time limit

 - gather medical reports related to your injury

 - put together a team of doctors you can choose from

 - find out your average weekly wage before the incident

 - lookout for red flags they can use to deny your claim